From Unity to Godot Engine¶

 |Third-party tools||Visual Studio or VS Code|

 Godot Engine provides a rich-featured editor that allows you to build your games.
-The pictures below display both editors with colored blocks to indicate common functionalities.
+The pictures below display the default layouts of both editors with colored blocks to indicate common functionalities.

 While both editors may seem similar, there are many differences below the surface.
-Both let you organize the project using the filesystem, but Godot approach is simpler, with a single configuration file, minimalist text format, and no metadata.
-All this contributes to Godot being much friendlier to VCS systems such as Git, Subversion or Mercurial.
+Both let you organize the project using the filesystem, but Godot's approach is simpler with a single configuration file, minimalist text format, and no metadata.
+This makes Godot more friendly to VCS systems, such as Git, Subversion, or Mercurial.

 Godot's Scene panel is similar to Unity's Hierarchy panel but, as each node has a specific function, the approach used by Godot is more visually descriptive.
-In other words, it’s easier to understand what a specific scene does at a glance.
+It's easier to understand what a scene does at a glance.

-The Inspector in Godot is more minimalist and designed to only show properties.
-Thanks to this, objects can export a much larger amount of useful parameters to the user, without having to hide functionality in language APIs.
-As a plus, Godot allows animating any of those properties visually, so changing colors, textures, enumerations or even links to resources in real-time is possible without involving code.
+The Inspector in Godot is more minimal, it shows only properties.
+Thanks to this, objects can expose more useful parameters to the user without having to hide functionality in language APIs.
+As a plus, Godot allows animating any of those properties visually.
+Changing colors, textures, enumerations, or even links to resources in real-time is possible without needing to write code.

-Finally, the Toolbar at the top of the screen is similar in the sense that it allows controlling the project playback, but projects in Godot run in a separate window, as they don’t execute inside the editor (but the tree and objects can still be explored in the debugger window).
+The Toolbar at the top of the screen is similar in both editors, offering control over project playback.
+Projects in Godot run in a separate window, rather than inside the editor (but the tree and objects can still be explored in the debugger window).

-Finally, the top toolbar includes a menu for remote debugging.
-These options make it simple to deploy to a device (connected phone, tablet or browser via HTML5), and debug/live edit on it after the game was exported.
+Finally, Godot's top toolbar includes a menu for remote debugging.
+These options allow deployment to a device (connected phone, tablet, or browser via HTML5), and debugging/live editing on it after the game is exported.

 The scene system¶

-Unity’s scene system consist in embedding all the required assets in a scene, and link them together by setting components and scripts to them.
+Working on a 'level' in Unity usually means embedding all the required assets in a scene and linking them together with components and scripts.

-Godot's scene system is different: it actually consists in a tree made of nodes.
-Each node serves a purpose: Sprite, Mesh, Light… Basically, this is similar to Unity scene system.
-However, each node can have multiple children, which make each a subscene of the main scene.
-This means you can compose a whole scene with different scenes, stored in different files.
+Godot's scene system is superficially similar to Unity.
+A 'level' consists of a collection of nodes, each with its own purpose: Sprite, Mesh, Light, etc. However, in Godot the nodes are arranged in a tree.
+Each node can have multiple children, which makes each a subscene of the main scene.
+This means you can compose a whole scene with different scenes stored in different files.